pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-17-tangier-part-2.md

 image: "IMG_8303.jpg"
 author: "Pieter Jan"
 gpx: ""
-summary: "We're stuck in Tangier because of the wind but we're enjoying the vacation."
+summary: "The Vite & Rêves crew are stuck in Tangier because of the wind but they're enjoying the vacation."
 ---

 `At: Tangier, Morocco`